GilaCMS/docs/source/structure.md

 In the main folder we can see these folders and files.
 ```
 assets/
-lib/
 log/
 tmp/
 src/
+sites/
 themes/
 index.php
 config.php
 ```
-**assets/** A public folder where we upload our media files.
+**assets/** A public folder that includes the assets from the packages, third party libraries, and media files that we upload.

-**lib/** A public folder.
-Third-party libraries are inside this folder.

 **log/** A private folder that save logs and the user sessions.

 **tmp/** A public folder with temporally files created.

 **src/** The folder of installed packages.
 Here is all the code of the system.

+**sites/** A folder that we can add more websites that share the same installation.

 **themes/** The folder of installed themes.